adap/flower/framework/docs/source/ref-changelog.md

 - **Update FedRep baseline** ([#4681](https://github.com/adap/flower/pull/4681))

   We have started the process of migrating some baselines from using `start_simulation` to be launched via `flwr run`.
 We chose `FedRep` as the first baseline to migrate due to its very impresive results.
-New baselines can be created following a `flwr run`-compatible format by starting from the `flwr new` template for baseline.
+New baselines can be created following a `flwr run`-compatible format by starting from the `flwr new` template for baselines.
 Read more in the [how to contribute a baseline](https://flower.ai/docs/baselines/how-to-contribute-baselines.html) documentation.

 - **Revamp simulation series tutorial** ([#4663](https://github.com/adap/flower/pull/4663), [#4696](https://github.com/adap/flower/pull/4696))